Renée Sintenis: Career

 Inspired by this activity, she began creating in sculpture female nudes, expressive heads like those of André Gide and Joachim Ringelnatz, athletes like the Finnish runner Paavo Nurmi, and self-portraits in drawings, sculptures (in terracotta) and etchings.

 After 1915, the concise animal figures emerged, which became the subject of her artistic life.
 Since she rejected monumentality in sculpture, she mainly created small-format sculptures.
-These small works of art such as horses, deers, donkeys and dogs, enjoyed great popularity with the public because they were cheaper, suitable as gifts and could be placed in small rooms.
+These small works of art such as horses, deer, donkeys and dogs, enjoyed great popularity with the public because they were cheaper, suitable as gifts and could be placed in small rooms.

 From attending Kolbe's studio, a long-term friendship developed, which he accompanied artistically.
 In the 1913 Berlin autumn exhibition, the first major exhibition of the Free Secession, Sintenis took part (as in the following years) with small-format plaster sculptures.

 From 1913 on, she had her works cast in the Hermann Noack fine art foundry, which she attended artistically for decades.

 In 1917 she married the type artist, book designer, painter and illustrator Emil Rudolf Weiß, whom she had met years earlier as her teacher and fatherly friend.
 He supported her and introduced her to numerous other artists.
 Their collaboration was limited to a few joint projects, of which the edition of the 22 Songs of the poems by Sappho, for which she created the etchings and Weiß made the font designs, achieved particular fame.

 From 1913 she exhibited her sculptures regularly and was highly valued by her colleagues from the Free Secession, the most important Berlin artists' association, among others, by Max Liebermann, Max Beckmann, and Karl Schmidt-Rottluff.
 The opening of a gallery in Berlin in 1922 made her the most important protagonist of the well-known Flechtheim art circle in those years.
 The art-interested public was infatuated with her athletic figures, portraits of friends and the small-format self-portraits.